denilsonsa/crx-uri-splitter/README.md

     * [ ] Publish to Opera
     * [ ] Test/publish on Safari
     * [ ] Publish somewhere else?
-* Look and feel
-    * [ ] Custom style for the buttons.
-Maybe.
-Remove the rounded border from the middle borders.
-    * [ ] Figure out if automatic dark/light mode works on Firefox.
-    * [ ] MAYBE automatic icon inversion on dark mode.
-Or just make a new icon anyway.
+* [ ] Add a context menu item to open link in the extension pop-up
+* [ ] Redesign the icon to be more readable